 A leather skirt or pants highlights the punk style of dress from the 80s.
 A leather vest, particularly for men, can top off punk clothing.
 Look for bright colors of temporary hair color to add fun stripes of color to your hair.
 You may also be able to find a wig at a costume shop that fits the punk style.
 Dark eye makeup, a fake or real nose ring, red lipstick and a choker-style necklace offer fitting accessories to round out the punk look.

-Puffy sleeves, bright colors and lots of organza highlighted the average prom in the 80s.
+Puffy sleeves, bright colors and lots of organza highlighted the average prom for 80s teen fashion.
 Pull out your own 80s prom dress or raid the closets of friends and family who grew up in the 80s.
 A thrift store may also land you a vintage, puffy-sleeved dress.
 Any fashionable prom attendee in the 80s purchased a pair of shoes dyed to match the dress.
 Round out the look with rhinestone jewelry and a wrist corsage.

 80s TV Stars

 You can't talk about 80s costume ideas without mentioning Miami Vice.
 Wearing t-shirts under suit jackets was popularized by Don Johnson's character in the popular TV show.
 Tom Selleck's character in Magnum, P.I. popularized the Hawaiian shirt look of the 80s.
 Either of these looks are simple to achieve for men attending an 80s party.